oeed/CraftOS-Standards/Protocols/tror.md

 <Packet code>:<Metadata>;<Packet contents>
 ```

+The packet MUST take this exact format even if one component is empty.
+Both
+`:` and `;` MUST be present.

 ### Connection management
 The server MAY send packets to the client to handle the connection, such as
 determining what extensions to the protocol the client supports.